Pimmz/Project-2/README.md

 ### Local VS Deployment

-Due to the simpdifferences between the local version you've developed, and the live deployment site on GitHub Pages.
+Due to the simple differences between the local version you've developed, and the live deployment site on GitHub Pages.

 ## Credits